TheHercy/TheHercy/README.md

 - 📘 I am dealing with programming languages such as HTML5, CSS3, JavaScript.
 - 📕 I am also developing custom bots for Discord with Node.JS.
 - 📗 And I will share some bot codes and important information for you on this Github account.
+`I do not do what I describe here professionally, I just share the information I know with you.`

 ## Languages:
 <p>